ring-dao/.github/profile/README.md

 Ring signatures have applications in areas like confidential transactions, whistleblowing, and e-voting.

-For this project, we utilize (Alice's Ring LSAG TS library)[https://github.com/Cypher-Laboratory/Alice-s-Ring-LSAG-TS], a TypeScript implementation of the ring signature algorithm.
+For this project, we utilize [Alice's Ring LSAG TS library](https://github.com/Cypher-Laboratory/Alice-s-Ring-LSAG-TS), a TypeScript implementation of the ring signature algorithm.